pac4j/pac4j/documentation/blog/openid_federation_with_pac4j_and_connect2id.md

 This new configuration needs explanations!

-Notice that we don't have any `dicsoveryURI`, nor any `clientId` or `clientSecret`!
+Notice that we don't have any `dicsoveryURI`, nor any `clientId` or any credentials!

-We need two JWKS for our setup here: one for the federation (to sign our entity statement) and one for the `private_key_jwt` client authentication (when calling the token endpoint).
+We need two distinct and separate JWKS for our setup here: one for the federation (to sign our entity statement) and one for the `private_key_jwt` client authentication (when calling the token endpoint). **You should never use the same JWKS for both!**

 The source code: